lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 At the time of writing, several standard and several proprietary attestation technologies are in use.
-This specification thereby is intended to as technology-agnostic as it is feasible with respect to implemented remote attestation technologies.
+This specification thereby is intended to be as technology-agnostic as it is feasible with respect to implemented remote attestation technologies.
 This specification focuses on the transport of Evidence via CSR while making minimal assumptions about content or format of the transported Evidence.

 Conveyance of sets of certificates used for validation of Evidence.
 These certificates typically contain one or more certification paths